Bolajoko34/ghana-financial-inclusion-2017-2024/README.md

 # Power BI

 * Connected  directly to MySQL database for data access and analysis.
-* Unpivoted monthly columns into a single “Month” column with corresponding values for proper time series analysis.
 * Created a dimensional data model by separating fact and dimension tables.
 * Established relationships between tables to support accurate filtering and aggregation.
 * Built 7 DAX measures using functions such as CALCULATE, SUM, AVERAGE, and DISTINCTCOUNT to compute key metrics.